Acorns-Linguistics/Elk/README.md

 # Elk [E]xtended [L]inquistic [K]eyboards

 Elk is used to create indigenous TTF fonts to accommodate indigenous keyboard layouts.
 ELK also can be used to create keyboard mappings by using the MAC standard XML-based keylayout format.
-A second ELK application ELKKeyboards, is a windows-based application that makes use of the keyboard mappings created by ELK.

-Installation: The downloaded zip file contains a Eclipse Java project.
+Installation: The downloaded zip file contains an Eclipse Java project.
 When unzipped, simply launch in Eclipse.